 Distribution: Military sites, in Raetia and the upper Danube in particular.

 Notes: The head plate is wide and has three points or small knobs thus somewhat resembling a trident.
-The trident-like head plate has led some scholars to believe that the type was used by the Upper Moesian Fleet.
+The head-plate covers a wide spring.
+It is sometimes known as a Neptune trident fibula or Neptune fibula.
+The trident-like head plate has led some scholars to believe that the type was used by the Upper Moesian Fleet (Petkovic).

 These small to medium sized fibulae have a bow divided into two or three parallel sections.
-The bows can either be tall yet thin, or wider yet flat.
+The bows can either be tall and thin, or wider and flat.